Menu

 April – May / November

-Things to Do in Mwea National Reserve
+Things to Do in Hell’s Gate

-Mwea Safari Experience
+Hell’s Gate Safari Experience

-Mwea is best suited for:
+Hell’s Gate is best suited for:

 • Short safari experiences